dash0hq/opentelemetry-demo/README.md

 ## How to create a new release

 1. Create a new tag following the semantic versioning format: `X.Y.Z`.
-This will trigger a GitHub action to build everything.
+2. This will trigger a GitHub action to build everything.
-2. Create new release using https://github.com/dash0hq/opentelemetry-demo/releases
+3. Create new release using [create release](https://github.com/dash0hq/opentelemetry-demo/releases)
-3. This will automatically update the containerVersion for the demo in ArgoCD
+4. This will automatically update the containerVersion for the demo in ArgoCD

 ## Welcome to the OpenTelemetry Astronomy Shop Demo